fiqus/coobs/README.md

         npm install

+3. Install eslint extension for vscode and configure settings file

-2. Go to '/bscoop/frontend/' and run:
+4. Go to '/bscoop/frontend/' and run:

         npm run dev

-3. App core and landing page should be accesible on:
+5. App core and landing page should be accesible on:

         http://localhost:8080/app
         http://localhost:8080/landing